near/docs/docs/develop/contracts/js/quickstart.md

 With the basic structure created it's time to start writing your first contract!

-These steps will create a simple smart contract that will create and retrieve a greeting written on the blockchain.
+These steps will create a simple smart contract that will store and retrieve a greeting written on the blockchain.
 You will create two methods that you can interact with by performing smart contract calls, or simply contract calls.
 These methods are `set_greeting` and `get_greeting`.

 - `set_greeting` stores a value in the form of a string in the smart contract
 - `get_greeting` will retrieve the most current value that was written on the contract